dddomin3/DSPi/README.md

 - -c9 makes amSynth respond to midi channel 9
 - -p4 is max of 4 notes of polyphony

+Also included amsynthSettings, contents can go right into `~/` for midi mapping described in `./amSynthMIDIChart.csv` file.

 ## Resources
 1. If I would choose one source, it'd be this one http://wiki.linuxaudio.org/wiki/raspberrypi